Fábio (footballer, born 1980): 2024

-2025: Most clean-sheets and most official appearances in football history
+2025

 On 13 March 2025, Fábio made his 200th appearance for Fluminense in the first leg of the 2025 Campeonato Carioca final against Flamengo, which ended in a 1–2 loss.
 Throughout these 200 matches, the 40-year-old Fábio kept 78 clean-sheets, made over 600 saves, including four penalties.
 On 13 April, following a 1–0 win over Santos in Série A, he became the second goalkeeper in men's association football to keep 500 clean-sheets, only after Gianluigi Buffon.

 Fábio was a member of the Fluminense team that competed in the 2025 FIFA Club World Cup, extending his record for the longest time playing in FIFA tournaments to 28 years, having first played one at the 1997 FIFA U-17 World Championship.
 In the club's opening match on 17 June, he kept a clean-sheet in a goalless draw with European side Borussia Dortmund, becoming, at the age of 44 years and 260 days, the oldest player in the tournament, being four full years older than the next closest, his teammate Thiago Silva (40y and 268d).
 This match also marked his 1,375th official appearance, which caused the American newspaper The Athletic to wrongly claim that he had surpassed Peter Shilton to become the outright all-time record holder for the most competitive appearances in world football.
 (Note: The Athletic revised Shilton's tally down to 1,374 matches by taking out the England U23 team from Shilton's record, while not doing the same for Fábio's Brazil U23 matches.)
 On 25 June, Fábio made two one-on-one saves to keep his 507th clean-sheet in a goalless draw with Mamelodi Sundowns, surpassing Buffon to become the goalkeeper with the most clean-sheets in football history.
 In the round of 16 on 30 June, he made four saves to keep yet another clean-sheet in a 2–0 victory over the UEFA Champions League runners-up Inter Milan.

 On 20 August 2025, Fábio made his 1,391st career appearance across all competitions, a tally including friendlies that brought his Cruzeiro total to 976 matches, in Fluminense's 2–0 win over América de Cali in the Copa Sudamericana round of 16, thereby surpassing Peter Shilton's record for the most matches played by a professional footballer.
+He eventually featured in all 38 league matches in the 2025 season, becoming the only player to achieve this feat twice.

+2026

+On 1 January 2026, aged 45, Fábio renewed his contract with Fluminense until December 2027.

+In May, he became the player with the most matches played in Copa Libertadores, after surpassing the record of Ever Almeida held since 1989.